cose-wg/cose-spec/draft-schaad-cose.md

 Direct Key Agreement derives the CEK from the shared secret computed by the key agreement operation.
-For Direct Key Agreement, no recipient structure is built.
-All of the information about the key and key agreement process is placed in either the 'protected' or 'unprotected' fields at the content level.

 When direct key agreement mode is used, it SHOULD be the only mode used on the message.
 This method creates the CEK directly and that makes it difficult to mix with additional recipients.